Turn on the dark

 Map of Luce Bay.

 Scotland has much to offer the traveller.
 We enjoyed the food, the locals were pleasant, the scenery was very country and the weather, well, very British.
-We stayed in a lovely hotel on the coast at the top of Luce bay.
+We stayed in a lovely hotel, Tigh Na Mara Hotel, on the coast at the top of Luce Bay.
 The Rhins of Galloway extends down from Milleur and Corsewall Point in the North to the Mull of Galloway 27 miles to the south - the southern most point of Scotland.
 We visited several notable places on the peninsular, Portpatrick, the Mull itself, Drummore, Stranraer for some shopping and the forest inland.

 Crab hunters.

 To round off this lovely start to the holiday we returned to our hotel for more fine fayre.
 Day 2 we trekked down to the Mull and the lighthouse at Scotland's southern most extremity.
 Unfortunately the lighthouse itself is only open at the weekend but the RSPB has a visitors centre that was open.
 Inside were pictures from the cliff face cameras that are not possible from the pathways around the reservation.
 Later in the evening we tried the book town of Scotland, Wigtown.
 A slight disappointment but the people were pleasant and the food good.
-The rain didn't help.
-I didn't find a book to buy but E did.
+The rain didn't help of course.

 Wave jumping.

-Great fun, must do it again soon!
-Well, we did a couple of years later!
+Great fun, must do it again soon! - Actually, we did it again a couple of years later!

 photo collage.